 Soil Sampling

-To assess the performance of the landfarm, PPD will sample soils twice annually: in the spring and again before freeze up.
+To assess the performance of the landfarm, PPD will sample soils once annually: in the spring and again before freeze up.

 Samples will be collected from each stockpile/area in the landfarm.
 In general, samples will be analyzed for the same contaminants as the site restoration criteria shown in Table 1.